 Polite company would describe me as a hockey enthusiast.
 The less complimentary descriptions from impolite company (i.e., my wife) don’t bear repeating.
 In any event, my team of choice is the Rangers.
 With the playoffs underway and my favorite club embroiled in a second round battle with the Washington Capitals, I’m glued to my TV set almost every night.
 I don’t always watch the finishes live, however, especially when I’ve got work to do early the next morning.
 On those occasions, I tape the third periods and any overtimes and view them sometime the following day.

-Until I’ve had a chance to play a recording, particularly of a Rangers’ game, I take precautions to ensure I don’t inadvertently hear the final score.
+Until I’ve had a chance to play a recording, particularly of a Rangers’ game, I take precautions to ensure I won’t inadvertently hear the final score.
 I don’t choose any TV station which conceivably discusses sports.
 Nor do I listen to the radio, lest a sports segment air before I can change the station.
 Even more importantly, I disable my cell phone’s data features to prevent anyone from sending a text message or e-mail mentioning the game’s result.
-And last, but by no means least, I assiduously shun the internet since my browser’s home page contains the latest news.
+Last, but by no means least, I assiduously shun the internet, since my browser’s home page contains the latest news.

 My temporary withdrawal from the world irks my wife greatly.
 She complains whenever I don’t respond to her texts or e-mails because I haven’t yet watched a tape.
-When I tell her to use the phone if she needs to reach me the night of or day after a game, she always answers: “How am I supposed to know when there’s a hockey game you haven’t finished watching?!”
+When I tell her to use the phone if she needs to reach me at those times, she always answers: “How am I supposed to know when there’s a hockey game you haven’t finished watching?!”